StareXTV/PC-Adjustments/README.md

 **This alone improved my latency by a lot!**

 ## Enabling XMP Profile

-XMP stands for "Extreme Memory Profiles", it's an Intel technology that allows you to change the memory settings to the manufacturer Overclocked settings to run your RAM at its optimal performance.
+> Recommended step for optimal performance!
+Reduces stuttering in games XMP stands for "Extreme Memory Profiles", it's an Intel technology that allows you to change the memory settings to the manufacturer Overclocked settings to run your RAM at its optimal performance.

 It can solve slowdowns, give you more FPS and it's a setting that many forget to enable, so why not?